shashiben/Flutter-Utils/README.md

 - **Dynamic Font Scaling**: Make text responsive to screen size! 🔤.
 - **Safe Area Helpers**: Easy access to safe area padding & view insets 📱.

+### 🎨 **TextStyle Extensions**
+Say goodbye to repetitive `TextStyle` configurations!
+Get access to a range of text style extensions that save time and boost productivity.
+Learn more in the [TextStyleExtensions documentation](docs/TextStyleExtensions.md).

 ## 🚀 How It Helps Developers

 ### 💪 **Less Boilerplate**